bryal/serial-win-rs/README.md

 # serial-win-rs

-Rust library for serial communications on Windows
+Rust library for serial communications on Windows.

+# Building

+serial-win makes use of unstable features, and as such, only builds on Rust Nightly